cognisant/Docs.DevelopmentProcess/README.md

 ### Triage

-From time to time, the team will go through all the cards in the **Inbox** list on the **Software Development** Trello board, to determine whether or not each idea adds value.
+From time to time, the team goes through all the cards in the **Inbox** list on the **Software Development** Trello board, to determine whether or not each idea adds value.

 If an idea is valuable, it gets moved to the **Idea Backlog** list.
 Otherwise, a comment is left on the card explaining the decision, and the card is archived.